emagiz/emdocs/mds/howto/migrate-root2aws.md

 Requirements
 Assitance is needed from the eMagiz development team so plan ahead and contact your partner manager early on to make this work.

 ## 2. BEST PRACTICES
 In this chapter the best practices are outlined for when you want to migrate from Root to AWS.
-•	Plan ahead as some steps require the assistance of an eMagiz development team colleague
+- Plan ahead as some steps require the assistance of an eMagiz development team colleague
-•	Consult your partner manager beforehand to see if there is a possible cloud slot which you can use for your solution
+- Consult your partner manager beforehand to see if there is a possible cloud slot which you can use for your solution
-•	Always update the JMS as this is mandatory
+- Always update the JMS as this is mandatory
-•	Store the settings you used in Root as you need to remove the complete Root setup before you can switch over to AWS
+- Store the settings you used in Root as you need to remove the complete Root setup before you can switch over to AWS
-•	Test your actions in Test and Acceptance before moving to Production
+- Test your actions in Test and Acceptance before moving to Production
+- Ensure to have the property for the data directory for JMS created. <bus_technical_name>.jmsserver.datadir=/efs/data/artemis/jms01

 ## 3. HOW-TO STEPS MIGRATE FROM ROOT TO AWS
 Follow these steps carefully in order to acquire the desired result.
-If a step is unclear or you are not able to follow it, please contact CAPE Academy.

 Step 1: Edit the settings in Design (once)
 Navigate, for your bus, to the Design page and click on Settings in the right top hand corner